Atlanta Hawks vs Miami Heat: Final Score Predictions For Tonight's Game

 Odds

-The Heat are one point favorites tonight vs the Hawks according to Fanduel Sportsbook and the over/under is set at 228
+According to Fanduel Sportsbook, Miami is a 2.5 point favorite tonight and the over/under is set at 230.5.

 Game odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.